 Bloodhounds require experienced owners who understand their unique needs and training requirements.
 Novice dog owners may find their independent nature challenging to manage.

-They are also known shedders, and their loose skin can also lead to skin issues.
-Homes with severe allergies may find their shedding problematic.
+They are also known shedders, and their loose skin folds can also lead to skin issues.
+Households with severe allergies may find their shedding problematic.

 Bloodhounds thrive on human interaction and can become anxious or destructive if left alone for extended periods.
-They require companionship and mental stimulation.
+They require constant companionship and mental stimulation to thrive.

 Famous Bloodhound Owners